yuyu78/pastry-online-shop/README.md

 ## UX

 ### User Stories
-..* As a first time visitor, I want information about the French pastry ..* As a first time visitor, I want to view the list of pastry available ..* As a first time visitor, I want to easily navigate the site and get clear information ..* As an interested client, I want to know the ordering process ..* As an interested client, I want to know how and when I can receive my order ..* As a interested client, I want to get information about the shop, the contact details, the location, the opening hour ..* As a retuning customer, I want to follow the shop on social media so that I can stay up to date with the latest news of the shop
+* As a first time visitor, I want information about the French pastry.
+* As a first time visitor, I want to view the list of pastry available.
+* As a first time visitor, I want to easily navigate the site and get clear information.
+* As an interested client, I want to know the ordering process.
+* As an interested client, I want to know how and when I can receive my order.
+* As a interested client, I want to get information about the shop, the contact details, the location, the opening hour.
+* As a retuning customer, I want to follow the shop on social media so that I can stay up to date with the latest news of the shop.

 ### The Ideal clients:
-..* clients who like desert, sweet
+* clients who like desert, sweet.
-..* clients from France living in Dublin and want to find French pastry shop ..* clients who want to discover new type of pastry ..* clients who are living within Dublin 1 and 24 or visitor, tourist who are currently in this area
+* clients from France living in Dublin and want to find French pastry shop.
+* clients who want to discover new type of pastry.
+* clients who are living within Dublin 1 and 24 or visitor, tourist who are currently in this area.

 ### The goal & need of the client: